programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Figure 9 shows the document scaling components of the model (where each document is a single comment).
 The position of each document is described by two model parameters, which are directly parallel to the ones discussed above in the [Unique Words section](#Unique-Words), although for documents they are referred to as alpha and theta.
 The horizontal axis (theta) shows the scaling of comments, which is parallel to the horizontal scaling of features.
 The theta parameter describes how polarized each comment is, and in which direction.
 The vertical axis (alpha) reflects a fixed effect for document length - that is, how many features (words) remained in each comment following preprocessing.
 As long as documents have ~10 or more features, they can be meaningfully modeled; this tutorial removes documents shorter than this threshold during preprocessing, though you may note that there is clear length-based striation towards the bottom of the model where the shorter comments appear.

-The roughly even distribution of red and blue plotting symbols throughout the model suggests that the latent (horizontal) dimension modeled by Wordfish does not counterpose the content of comments from left-leaning sources against those from right-leaning sources.
+The roughly even distribution of red and blue plotting symbols throughout the model suggests that the latent (horizontal) dimension modeled by Wordfish does not position the content of comments from left-leaning sources against those from right-leaning sources.
 Instead, that dimension describes different aspects of the political debate, which suggests that users from a variety of ideological standpoints are contributing to comment threads on the videos in this corpus.
 In other words, if comments posted on right-leaning videos were consistently and systematically different from comments on left-leaning videos, we would expect clear clustering and separation.

 The fact that this divide does not manifest in the visualization suggests that left-leaning and right-leaning video channels are receiving comments from people spread across the political spectrum.
+Instead, what we saw most clearly was a divide between comments that focused on the concrete event of the police killing of George Floyd, in comparison comments that discuss the broader social context; within that dichotomy, there is a noticeable tendency for descriptions of the event to use langauge associated with a left-leaning perspective, whereas descriptions of the context seem to evoke language associate with right-leaning perspectives.

 The small cluster of blue out to the far right of this visualization suggests that some of the most polarizing comments were added on videos from left-leaning channels.
 Otherwise, based on this visualization, the channel's political affiliation does not seem to be a strong predictor of the commenters' political positions.